 Life with your two-week-old revolves around feeding, sleeping, and crying.
 Your newborn infant should tightly grasp with his or her hands and respond to light, noise and movement.

 Amounts - Babies need approximately 50 calories per pound of body weight each day.
 Both breast milk and formula contain 20 calories per ounce and all the nutrients required.
 Therefore, your baby should consume approximately two to two and one half ounces per pound of body weight in each 24-hour period.
 There is no need to supplement with other food or excess water.
 Call our office if your child seems to lack interest in breast or bottle feeding, or if your baby's appetite suddenly decreases.

-The AAP recommends supplementing exclusively breast fed babies with vitamin D. One such supplement, Poly-vi-sol, can be purchased over the counter; give one dropper full daily.
+The American Academy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, D-vi-sol, can be purchased over the counter; give one dropper daily.
 Nursing mothers should continue their prenatal vitamins.